Music Performances at Keene State: September 2019

 Spanish Music Concert, Reception Open 2019-20 Season

 Keene State’s Music Department kicks off its 2019-20 Faculty Performance Series on Sunday, September 22 with a concert followed by a reception.
 First, a faculty favorite, classical guitarist José Manuel Lezcano, will present From the Fandango to the Bolero: Music of Spain and Cuba through Five Centuries.
-He’ll be joined by faculty musicians including pianist Virginia Eskin, cellist Rebecca Hartka, flutist Robin Matathias, and tenor Daniel Carberg.
+He’ll be joined by faculty musicians including pianist Virginia Eskin, cellist Rebecca Hartka, flutist Robin Matathias, and tenor Daniel Carberg, along with former faculty member soprano Dorothy Yanish.
+Patricia Pedroza Gonzalez of the Women’ and Gender Studies and the American Studies departments will dance.
 The concert starts at 3 p.m. in the Alumni Recital Hall in Redfern Arts Center.
-Tickets are $10 general admission; $5 for students and seniors.
+Tickets are $10 general admission; $5 for seniors; free for Keene State students.
 Call the box office at 603-358-2168 for more information.

 From the Fandango to the Bolero looks at the history and influences of music in Spain and its one-time colony Cuba.
 The musicians will explore the 16th-century traditions of Catholic Spain through textured vocals and music written for the vihuela, an early instrument similar to a guitar.
 They will continue on to perform music by the Italian composers Scarlatti and Boccherini, who absorbed some of the influences of Spanish folkloric and flamenco music.
 The concert will also feature music by Spanish composers Isaac Albeniz, Joaquin Rodrigo.